microsoft/ConversationLearner-SDK/README.md

 ```

 ## Using the UI router.
 Previously the UI was served separately and required to be run on a different port than your bot.
 Now the UI is included with your bot!
-The ui is availble at the `/ui` path of your bot url.
+The ui is available at the `/ui` path of your bot url.
 The leaves the root `/` available for you to add a Bot landing page.
 There you can summarize your bot's purpose and capabilities to the user.

 ```typescript
 ...